joacolongo/BigData_PneumoniaImageIdentification/README.md

 For effective visualization and interpretation of the dataset composition, various visualizations were generated using Matplotlib.
 Bar plots were utilized to visualize the distribution of images across different datasets, providing insights into dataset composition and balance.
 Additionally, histograms were employed to depict the pixel counts for both height and width dimensions in normal and pneumonia images, aiding in understanding the variability and characteristics of the images within each class.

-Preprocessing
+### Preprocessing

 The preprocessing phase began with normalization, where resizing parameters were established to ensure uniform image dimensions across the dataset.
 This involved setting the image resolution to (100, 100, 1) and defining a border of 30 pixels.
 The datasets were then partitioned into train, test, and validation sets to facilitate systematic analysis.
 Each set underwent preprocessing using the compose_dataset function, which involved image processing techniques to refine and enhance the dataset.

-After preprocessing, the validation set was visualized to gain insights into the quality of the images.
-This allowed for an in-depth inspection of the images, providing a qualitative assessment of the dataset's composition.
-Each image was displayed with its corresponding label, indicating whether it belonged to the 'Normal' or 'Pneumonia' class.
+Following preprocessing, we visually inspected the validation set to assess image quality.
+This involved examining each image alongside its corresponding label, indicating whether it fell under the 'Normal' or 'Pneumonia' class.

-In preparation for data modeling, several steps were taken to ensure proper dataset formatting.
-The dimensions of the preprocessed test set were evaluated to understand its size and structure.
-Additionally, distinct values in the "class" column of the test set were extracted to analyze the distribution of classes.
+To prepare the data for modeling, we conducted several steps to ensure proper dataset formatting.
+We evaluated the dimensions of the preprocessed test set to understand its structure and size.
+Additionally, we extracted distinct values from the "class" column of the test set to analyze class distribution.

-Furthermore, the length of the first vector in the preprocessed train set was computed to validate data consistency.
-A user-defined function, numpy_tovector_udf, was created to convert numpy arrays to Spark Vector types, facilitating seamless integration into the Spark framework.
+Furthermore, we computed the length of the first vector in the preprocessed train set to verify data consistency.
+We also developed a user-defined function, numpy_tovector_udf, to convert numpy arrays into Spark Vector types, enabling seamless integration into the Spark framework.

-The train, test, and validation sets were then transformed into DataFrames with features and label columns using the VectorAssembler functionality.
-This transformation structured the datasets for machine learning modeling, creating separate columns for features and labels.
+Finally, we transformed the train, test, and validation sets into DataFrames with features and label columns using the VectorAssembler functionality.
+This transformation organized the datasets for machine learning modeling by creating separate columns for features and labels.

-Build the model
+### Build the model

 We utilized the Keras framework to construct a neural network model, specifying its architecture to include an input layer, two hidden layers, and an output layer.
 The input layer was designed with a shape of 10000 elements, representing the number of features in the dataset.
 The model incorporated two dense hidden layers, each comprising 12 and 8 neurons, respectively, and utilized the rectified linear unit (ReLU) activation function.
 The output layer comprised two neurons, devoid of any activation function, suitable for binary classification tasks.